 World’s Best Workforce Summary Due

 A template format for districts to use to create their report summary was developed by MDE.
 The goal was to keep the summary brief and simplistic.
-The information in the summary should be obtained directly from the report posted by the district.
+The summary for the 2014-2015 school year is due to MDE by December 1, 2015.

 What is the World’s Best Workforce?

 The World’s Best Workforce bill was passed in 2013 to ensure every school district in the state is making strides to increase student performance.
 Each district must develop a plan that addresses the following five goals:

 Why is Minnesota focused on this idea?

 - All third-graders can read at grade level.

 - All racial and economic achievement gaps between students are closed.

 - All students are ready for career and college.

 - All students graduate from high school.